How To Find Work in Romania

 Applying for work in Romania has changed noticeably over the past few years, thanks to Internet services, online recruitment databases and opportunities to email work search applications.
 Enhanced technologies have streamlined the work searching process as never before.
 The Internet is now the best place to access information about Romania job search.
 However, it is always better to use as many different work search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-In effective Romania job search, you should complement online job search by methods that are more traditional because employment in Romania is advertised in different ways and some positions are not advertised in traditional forms at all.
+In the effective Romania job search, you should complement online job search by methods that are more traditional because employment in Romania is advertised in different ways and some positions are not advertised in traditional forms at all.
 More than half of all jobs in Romania are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 A common way to find work in Romania is through networking, recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.